Xoggas/Just-Shapes-Beats-Level-Loader-Mod/README.md

 3. Launch the game and wait for the intro.
 Close the game.
 4. Download the mod files.
 (You can find them in the releases tab)
 5. Import the **Level Loader.dll** into the plugins folder.
-> Open your game folder and go to BepInEx folder => plugins.
+> Open your game folder and go to BepInEx folder => plugins
 6. Launch the game again and wait for the intro.
 Close the game.

 ## Level conversion